How to Cook Brownies in a Cupcake Pan

 Decorating Tips for Your Brownies

-If you want to pipe icing on top, it's easy to make your own pastry bag with any sandwich-style bag.
-Fill with frosting, work the frosting down to one corner and snip the edge with kitchen scissors.
+If you want to pipe icing on top, consider making your own icing bag with any sandwich-style bag, which will allow you to get thin, precise lines when you decorate.
+Fill the bag with frosting, work the frosting down to one corner, and snip the edge with kitchen scissors.

 Adding sprinkles but don't want to make a huge mess?
-Place your wire rack above a baking sheet to catch all the stray sprinkles.
+Place your wire rack above a baking sheet or towel to catch all the stray sprinkles.

 Or use larger candies which only require a few to get the job done.